authgear/authgear-server/docs/specs/saml.md

 ```

 - `saml.service_providers`: Required.
 A list of objects containing the configurations of a Service Provider.
 The objects in the list contains the following fields:
-  - `id`: Required.
-ID of the service provider.
-Authgear uses this ID to reference the service provider.
+  - `client_id`: Required.
+ID of the service provider, and must match id of one of the items in `oauth.clients`.
+Conceptually, every service provider must be attached to an oauth client by pointing to that oauth client using this `client_id`.
 Note that this is not the entity ID of the service provider.
   - `audience`: Optional. `Audience` condition of the `<Assertion>` generated at the end of Browser SSO flow.
 If not set, the `Audience` will be the Assertion Consumer Service URL.
   - `destination`: Optional. `Destination` of the `<Response>` generated at the end of Browser SSO flow.
 If not set, the `Destination` will be the Assertion Consumer Service URL.
   - `recipient`: Optional. `Recipient` of the `<Subject>` generated at the end of Browser SSO flow.
 If not set, the `Recipient` will be the Assertion Consumer Service URL.